manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 - At the same time that the client receives a notification about his test results, this information becomes available for the medical lab technicians, the clinical chemistry technologist, the specialist doctor, and the laboratory coordinator.

-### _Security_ ###
+### _Authentication_ ###
-- All users have a password to access the aplication."All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits."
+- "All those who wish to use the application must be authenticated with a password holding seven alphanumeric characters, including three capital letters and two digits."

 ### _Workflow_ ###